ArjanCodes/examples/partial_functions/README.md

 # Introduction

 The most common use of functions in a piece of code is to group operations, and then call that function in a different place in the code.
 But functions are way more flexible than that.
 In Python, functions are objects (of type Callable).
-And because of that, you can for example pass functions as arguments to other functions.
+You can define types for them, pass functions as arguments to other functions.
 And with a package like functools, you can even call functions partially.
+It's better than sliced bread.
+And I don't even like sliced bread.

+Have you noticed that in whatever country you are, the people living there think that their bread is better than in any other country?
+It's really weird.
+I mean, I live in the Netherlands so for us it's different because our bread is actually the best.
+But in any other country, you're basically living in a lie.
+How do you cope with that?

+Another thing that we're really good at in the Netherlands is writing software design guides.
+For example this one, at arjancodes.com/designguide.
+It's totally free and it describes my 7 steps for designing a new piece of software, from scratch.
+I'm sharing that with you so you can hopefully avoid some of the mistakes I made in the past.
+And while you're at it, order some Dutch bread.
+Or, you know, keep living in your fantasy bread world.
+The choice is yours.
+Arjancodes.com/designguide.
+The link is also in the description of this video.

-In this video, I'm going to show some not-so-common ways of using functions in your code.
+Now, I'm going to show a couple of not-so-common ways of using functions in your code.
 I'll do that with an example of a trading system, which relies on using different trading strategies.
+This is going to be like the Strategy pattern, but we're going to do some cool things with functions.

 Let's dive in.

 # Explain the example (screencast)